Detecting Damped Lyman-$\alpha$ Absorbers with Gaussian Processes: Model Prior

-Our prior will be simple and data driven.
+Our prior is simple and data driven.
 Consider a \acro{qso} with redshift $\zq$.
 Let $N$ be the number of \acro{qso}s in the training sample with redshift less than $\zq + z'$, where $z'$ is a small constant.
 Here we took $z' = 30\,000\,\text{km\,s}^{-1}/c$.
-Let $M$ be the number of the sightlines of these containing \acro{dla}s.
+Let $M$ be the number of the sightlines of these containing \acro{dla}s within the range of quasar rest wavelengths we search here.
 We define

 The constant $z'$ serves to ensure that \acro{qso}s with very small redshift have sufficient data for estimating the prior.
 The resulting prior $\Pr(\Md \given \zq)$ calculated from the \acro{dr9} sample is plotted in Figure \ref{dla_prior}.